yalharbi/StructuredNoiseInjection/README.md

-# Structured Noise Injection
+# Structured Noise Injection (Official TensorFlow Implementation)
-Official tensorflow implementation of the CVPR2020 paper: Disentangled Image Generation Through Structured Noise Injection.
+A TensorFlow implementation of structured noise injection as described in the paper.
 We adapt the original StyleGAN architecture code from https://github.com/NVlabs/stylegan.

 The code allows:
 -  Disentangled editing of generated images (local features, mid-scale features, pose, and overall style)